Childhood & Early Years

 Harrison formed a skiffle band named ‘Rebel’ with his brother Peter and friend Arthur Kelly.
 However, it was his association with Paul McCartney that shaped Harrison’s music career at large.

-McCartney encouraged Harrison to audition for John Lennon’s ‘Quarrymen,’ which he eventually became a part of.
+McCartney encouraged Harrison to audition for John Lennon’s ‘Quarrymen.’
+While the audition went well, Lennon was skeptical of bringing Harrison into the band as he was too young.
+However, after a second meeting in which Harrison played the guitar part of the instrumental "Raunchy," Lennon finally relented and welcomed him into the band.
 Barely 15 years old, Harrison was a master at his art and enjoyed his role as a guitarist.

-Together, they formed a band named ‘The Beatles.’
+In 1960, the band changed their name to ‘The Beatles.’
 In 1960, they gave their first performance as ‘Beatles’ at the Kaiserkeller club in Hamburg.

 In 1962, ‘Beatles’ tasted success as their first single ‘Love Me Do’ peaked at number 17 on the ‘Record Retailer’ chart.
 Two years later, at the time of their debut album’s release, ‘Beatlemania’ had already become a rage.